 It shows 10,000 years of history of pre-Columbian Peru.
-This chronologically ordered gallery offers visitors a comprehensive view of the cultures that existed in pre-Columbian Peru through the artifacts that survived the conquest of Peru in the sixteenth century.
+This chronologically arranged gallery offers visitors a comprehensive view of the cultures that existed in pre-Columbian Peru through the artifacts that survived the conquest of Peru in the 16th century.
 The gallery is divided into four areas: North Coast, Central Coast, South Coast and Andes.
 The showcases have been ordered according to the cultural sequence.

 Gallery of Erotic Huacos

-It shows the selection of ceramics found by Rafael Larco Hoyle in the 1960s, as a result of his research on sexual representations in the pre-Columbian art of Peru.
+It shows the selection of ceramics found by Rafael Larco Hoyle in the 1960s, as a result of his research on sexual representations in pre-Columbian art in Peru.

-Lithic - Vault - Ceramic - Metals - Textiles - Deposit
+Lithic - Vault - Ceramics - Metals - Textiles - Deposit

 - Pick up from Lima surroundings, San Isidro and Miraflores.